The exact cook time can vary. Read below for our tips!

 Instructions

-- Lay two pieces of bread on a plate – they should be similar in size (if you’re using bread cut from a round loaf).
+- Place two pieces of bread on a plate.
+They should be similar in size.2 slices bread

-- With a butter knife, spread half of the mayo or soft butter on the outside of one piece of bread.
+- Spread half of the butter or mayo on the outside of one piece of bread.
 Then spread the mayo or butter on the outside of the other piece of bread.
-Make sure to actually spread it on the side that will be the outside when assembling the grilled cheese later.
+Be sure to spread it on the side that will be the outside when assembling the grilled cheese later.1 tablespoon mayonnaise or soft butter

-- Place one piece of bread (mayo/butter side down) into the air fryer tray and place the slices of cheese on top of the bread.
-The cheese should cover the bread but not be overhanging too much.
+- Place one piece of bread (mayo/butter side down) in the air fryer basket and put the slices of cheese on top.
+The cheese should cover the bread but not overhang too much.2 slices cheese

 - Place the other piece of bread (mayo/butter side up) on top of the cheese.

-- Close the air fryer and set it to 375 degrees Fahrenheit.
-There is no need to preheat.
-Cook the grilled cheese for approximately 9 minutes, flipping halfway (around the 4-5 minute mark).
-Cooking time can vary by air fryer and bread used.
+- Close the air fryer and set the temperature to 375 degrees Fahrenheit (no need to preheat).
+Cook the grilled cheese for about 9 minutes, flipping halfway through.
+The exact cooking time can vary depending on your air fryer, the bread, and personal preference.

-- When the cheese is melted and the outside is golden brown, remove the grilled cheese from the air fryer, cut it in half, and serve as is, with tomato soup or with dipping sauce!
+- When the cheese is melted and the outside is golden brown, remove the grilled cheese from the air fryer, cut it in half, and serve with ketchup or tomato soup.

 Notes

-- The type of bread you use can affect cooking time.
-If you’re using white French bread, it’ll most likely be done earlier than when using denser rye or sourdough bread (which is what we typically use).
+- The bread you use can affect cooking time.
+If you’re using white French bread, it’ll likely be done earlier than rye or sourdough bread (which is what we typically use).
 Keep an eye on the grilled cheese towards the end.

-- Make sure you use a cheese that melts well.
+- Use a cheese that melts well.
 We like Havarti but cheddar or marble also work well.

-- Make sure to start counting the time from the moment you place the grilled cheese into the air fryer.
-Our air fryer automatically preheats and only starts counting down after it has done so.
+- Start counting the time from the moment you put the grilled cheese into the air fryer.
+Our air fryer preheats automatically and only starts counting down after it is done preheating.
 If yours is similar, keep that in mind!

 Nutrition